anatolicvs/in-sylva.infrastructure/README.md

 `openssl x509 -req -in admin.csr -CA root-ca.pem -CAkey root-ca-key.pem -CAcreateserial -sha256 -out admin.pem`

-Rather than run these commands one by one above, simply run shell script file at the project root that stated below with this command and complete what prompt asked.
+Rather than run these commands one by one above, simply run shell script file at the project root that stated with this command and complete what prompt asked.

 `sh ./generate-certificates.sh`